drand/drand/README.md

 ## License

-The drand source code is released under MIT license, see the file [LICENSE](https://github.com/dedis/drand/blob/master/LICENSE) for the full text.
+The drand source code is released under MIT license originated at the DEDIS lab, see the file [LICENSE](https://github.com/dedis/drand/blob/master/LICENSE) for the full text.
+All modifications brought to this repository are as well under an MIT license.

 ## Contributors